Kishanrampure/kishanrampure/README.md

 - 🔭 I worked as a System Administrator at VHS Logitech Pvt Ltd.
-- 🌱 I’m currently learning Devops and Cloud
+- 🌱 I’m currently learning Devops and Cloud.
-- 📫 How to reach me mail to: kishanrampure59@gmail.com
+- 📫 How to reach me mail to: kishanrampure59@gmail.com.
-- 🤔 I’m looking for DevOps Engineer Role, (SRE)
+- 🤔 I’m looking for DevOps Engineer Role, (SRE).

 ## Skills and tools